bakks/butterfish/doc/shell.intro.md

 When Butterfish Shell sends a request to ChatGPT it will use its in-memory buffer to construct a history for the ChatGPT API.

-But don't forget the API has an important constraint: you can only send it so much data at once!
+The API has an important constraint: you can only send it so much data at once!
 This is the number of "tokens" for a model, GPT-3.5 allows an input/output of up to 4096 tokens at once.
 A token is a GPT-specific way of splitting text, I think of a token as roughly 1 syllable in a word.

 Butterfish Shell will fit as much history into an API request as it can.
 It roughly follows these rules: